Ji-Rath/SSJ2024/README.md

 # SSJ2024
 Secret Santa Jam 2024 Project

+Developed with Unreal Engine 5.5

+ItchIo can be found here: https://jirath.itch.io/roadtrip

 game perspective similar to celeste (but in 3d) so more similar to octopath traveler gameplay similar to breath of the wild (puzzles, physics, breaking, abilities, etc)
+# Overview
 - you can move in 3d space
 - you can break things with your axe
 - you can make things with your crafting table